I spent years performing capability, success, beauty, brilliance. Until one day - I couldn't.

 They did not betray you.
 They carried you.
 The work is not to defeat them.
 It is to find them, thank them, and finally give them rest.

 This is not positive thinking.
 It is not willpower dressed up as healing.
 It is not another layer of self-improvement placed carefully over what has not yet been addressed.
+It is not affirmations, and not putting sticky notes all over the place.
+It is choosing what to believe about yourself at the core of your psyche.

 You do not need to earn your place.
 You never did.
 Coming home to yourself becomes possible — rather than one more thing to brace for.
+That hero you were always waiting to come save you?
+Its YOU!
+And its time you arrived!

 No spam, unsubscribe anytime.